4 Strategies for Making Spiritual Resolutions to Refresh Your Faith in the New Year

 In the last few years, I’ve pivoted my view of New Year’s resolutions and focused on spiritual resolutions by examining my spiritual growth and relationship with Christ.

-My strategy has been to think of resolutions as more internal.
+Following, Christmas, the celebration of the birth of Jesus, my strategy is to think of resolutions as more internal.

 I don’t discourage New Year’s resolutions because positive goal setting is important, but adding spiritual depth and significance keeps the focus on spiritual resolutions which have an enduring impact on your identity and connection to Jesus.